News & Events

 Dr. Robert Con Davis-Undiano is Executive Director for World Literature Today.
 RC (as he is called) joined OU’s faculty in 1980, and in 1999 he was named Executive Director of OU’s international magazine World Literature Today and holder of the Neustadt Professorship in Comparative Literature.
 In 1999, he received a Presidential Professorship, and in 2004 he became the third recipient of the prestigious Sullivant Award for Perceptivity.
 In 2005, he became Dean of OU’s Honors College.
 He and his wife Julie have three children.

 Daniel joined the staff of World Literature Today in 2002, after previous editorial positions at the University of Oklahoma Press and University of Nebraska Press.
 A Nebraska native, he received his doctorate in comparative literature—with an emphasis in translation studies—from Indiana University, Bloomington, in 2000.
 At OU, in addition to his work at WLT, he serves as an adjunct assistant professor in the English department and affiliate faculty member in the Department of International & Area Studies, teaching a course in magazine editing and publishing every fall.
-A poet, translator, and member of PEN American Center, the National Book Critics Circle, and the American Society of Magazine Editors, Daniel lives in Norman with his wife and three daughters.
+A poet, translator, and member of PEN American Center, the National Book Critics Circle, and the Academy of American Poets, Daniel lives in Norman with his wife and three daughters.

 Poetry, novels, short stories, essays, legal briefs and opinions, travel writing, food writing, memoir—Michelle enjoys them all.
 She collects books but considers even a brief interruption of Internet access a crisis.
 Also a lawyer, Michelle teaches persuasive legal writing to law students and coaches moot court teams.
 She occasionally teaches the Neustadt international literature course and a law and literature course.
 Michelle enjoys movies, cooking, visiting with family and friends, and discovering new cities on foot with her husband, Mark.